 The TFTC has shown particular interest in telecommunications, semiconductors, e-commerce, and digital economy-related issues.

-The highest antitrust fine issued to date against a foreign entity dates back to 2017, when the TFTC imposed a fine of approx. €653 million on a US-based tech company for abusive licensing practices and rebates.
+The highest antitrust fine issued to date against a foreign entity dates back to 2017, when the TFTC imposed a fine of NT$23.4 billion (approximately €653 million) on a US-based tech company for abusive licensing practices and rebates.

 No competition law

-A new law on competition entered into force in July 2019, replacing the 2005 law.
-However, the necessary decree implementing this law only entered into force in May 2020.
+The 2018 Law entered into force in July 2019, replacing the 2004 law.
+However, the necessary decree implementing the merger regime only entered into force in May 2020.

-The new law covers anticompetitive agreements, market dominance, economic concentration, and unfair practices.
+The 2018 Law covers anticompetitive agreements, abuse of market dominance, economic concentration, and unfair practices.

-The Polynesian Competition Authority ("PCA") was established in February 2015 in accordance with the statute of autonomy of French Polynesia within France.
-The PCA (1) investigates and sanctions anticompetitive practices; (2) reviews mergers; and, rather uniquely, (3) oversees operations of retail areas.
+The Polynesian Competition Authority (the "PCA") was established in February 2015 in accordance with the statute of autonomy of French Polynesia within France.
+The PCA: (1) investigates and sanctions anticompetitive practices; (2) reviews mergers; and, rather uniquely, (3) oversees operations of retail areas.